digidip/tapjaw-importer/README.md

   help [command]    display help for command
 ```

-You are now ready to start working on your project, refer to the `digidip/tapjaw-example`'s [README.md](https://github.com/digidip/tapjaw-example/blob/v2.0.0/README.md) for a tutorial on how to get get started.
+You are now ready to start working on your project.
+Refer to the `digidip/tapjaw-example`'s [README.md](https://github.com/digidip/tapjaw-example/blob/v2.0.0/README.md) for a tutorial on how to get get started.

 # Components

-An explination of all the components used by the Tapjaw Importer and hints on how to implement their usage correctly.
+An overview of each component is available in Tapjaw Importer, focusing on each element with corresponding documentation in how to implement, extend and use correctly.

 ## Commands

 Commands consist of four distinct types:
-- [APIs](docs/api-commands.md) - Pull data using connectors & adapters, converting each record into a `TapjawMessage` and write to the stdout stream.
+- [APIs](docs/API-commands.md) - Pull data using connectors & adapters, converting each record into a `TapjawMessage` and write to the stdout stream.
 - [Filters](docs/filter-commands.md) - Filter out stdin stream messages, mutate a message, or forward messages to the stdout stream based on rules.
-- [Stores](docs/store-commands.md) - Persist incoming stdin messages to an external service, such as dbms, s3 or a queue.
+- [Stores](docs/store-commands.md) - Persist incoming stdin messages to an external service, such as DBMS, s3 or a queue.
-- [Tools](docs/tool-commands.md) - Additional useful commands which do not fit within the specification of previous three categories.
+- [Tools](docs/tool-commands.md) - Additional useful commands which do not fit within the specification of the previous three categories.

 ## Adapters

-Adapters are used as an agnostic link between an API command and a connector, where the adapter implements the business logic on how to manage the responses from the connector and provide a `TapjawMessage` to the commmand to then be written to an output buffer.
+Adapters are the agnostic link between an API command and a connector.
+The adapter implements the business logic on managing the responses from the connector and yields a `TapjawMessage` to the command to then be written to an output buffer.

 Please refer to [Adapter documentation](./docs/adapters.md).

 ## Configs

 By default Tapjaw Importer will use the `.env` ([dotenv](https://github.com/motdotla/dotenv)) approach towards configuration.
-This allows for the creation of a `.env` file in your project directory, or the possibility to inject environment variables with an alternative method which then can still be read by your project without a `.env` file.
-It's recommended to use the `.env` approach during development and then use an external setter of environmental variable in production.
+Dotenv allows for creating a `.env` file in your project directory or the possibility to inject environment variables with an alternative method that your project can still read without a `.env` file.
+Ideally, you would use the `.env` approach during development and then use an external setter of environmental variables in production.

 For more details please refer to [Configurations documentation](docs/configurations.md).

 ## Connectors

-The purpose of a connector is to allow an adapter to use different external services, for example some third party APIs will have a RESTful or SOAP API.
-The _Connector Pattern_ allows us to create a two implementations with the same method signatures for the adapter to use.
-The developer then has the choice to switch between either connector and expect the adapter to operate seemlessly regardless of which ever connector is used.
+The purpose of a connector is to allow an adapter to use different external services.
+For example, some third party APIs will have a RESTful or SOAP API.
+The _Connector Pattern_ will enable us to create two implementations with identical method signatures for the adapter to use.
+The developer then chooses to switch between either connector and expect the adapter to operate seamlessly regardless of whichever connector is in use.

 Please refer to [Connectors documentation](./docs/connectors.md).

 ## Contracts

-This is where all the interfaces for Connectors and Messages are stored by default, you can also extend from this directory for specifying types and interfaces for your own project.
+The interfaces for Connectors, Adapters, Commands and Messages exist by default, and you can also extend from this directory for specifying types and interfaces for your project.

 Please refer to [Contracts documentation](./docs/contracts.md).

 ### TapjawMessage

-Each message (`TapjawMessage`) is composed of a payload without structural constaints, import date, identifier and a *sha256* signature which is generated from the payload.
+Each message (`TapjawMessage`) is composed of a payload without structural constraints, import date, identifier and a *sha256* signature generated from the Payload.

 ## Iterators

-Tapjaw Iterators designed purpose is to iterate over the yielded messages provided by an Adapter and output each message to an external interface, tapjaw tends to write to the [standard output](https://en.wikipedia.org/wiki/Standard_streams) (stdout) stream.
-This can be overriden by extending the `OutputIterator` class or `TapjawIterator` interface.
+Tapjaw Iterators designed purpose is to iterate over the yielded messages provided by an Adapter and output each to an external interface.
+Tapjaw Importer tends to write to the [standard output](https://en.wikipedia.org/wiki/Standard_streams) (stdout) stream.
+You can override by extending the `OutputIterator` class or the `TapjawIterator` interface.

 Please refer to [Iterators documentation](./docs/iterators.md).

-The reason Tapjaw Importer writes the STDOUT buffer, due to the Unix feature of chaining of commands.
-This can be achieved by "piping" commands together, for example:
+Tapjaw Importer writes the STDOUT buffer due to the Unix feature of chaining of commands.
+In Unix derived systems, "piping" can be accomplished with the following example:

 ```bash
 $ cat /etc/hosts | grep localhost